Dover (NYSE:DOV) Stock Rating Upgraded by Wolfe Research

-Wolfe Research upgraded shares of Dover (NYSE:DOV – Free Report) to a hold rating in a research report report published on Friday, Zacks.com reports.
+Wolfe Research upgraded shares of Dover (NYSE:DOV – Free Report) to a hold rating in a report issued on Friday morning, Zacks.com reports.

-A number of other analysts also recently issued reports on DOV.
-Royal Bank of Canada lifted their price target on shares of Dover from $192.00 to $193.00 and gave the company a sector perform rating in a report on Friday, July 26th.
-Robert W. Baird reaffirmed an outperform rating and issued a $208.00 target price on shares of Dover in a report on Monday, July 22nd.
-Finally, Mizuho boosted their target price on Dover from $185.00 to $200.00 and gave the stock an outperform rating in a research report on Friday, July 26th.
-Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average price target of $192.63.
+DOV has been the topic of a number of other research reports.
+Robert W. Baird reaffirmed an outperform rating and set a $208.00 price target on shares of Dover in a report on Monday, July 22nd.
+Royal Bank of Canada lifted their target price on Dover from $192.00 to $193.00 and gave the company a sector perform rating in a research note on Friday, July 26th.
+Finally, Mizuho increased their price target on Dover from $185.00 to $200.00 and gave the stock an outperform rating in a research note on Friday, July 26th.
+Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of Moderate Buy and an average target price of $192.63.

-Dover (NYSE:DOV – Get Free Report) last released its quarterly earnings data on Thursday, July 25th.
-The industrial products company reported $2.36 earnings per share for the quarter, topping analysts’ consensus estimates of $2.21 by $0.15.
-Dover had a return on equity of 24.94% and a net margin of 17.58%.
-The firm had revenue of $2.18 billion during the quarter, compared to analyst estimates of $2.15 billion.
-During the same quarter in the prior year, the company posted $2.05 earnings per share.
-The business’s quarterly revenue was up 3.7% compared to the same quarter last year.
-Sell-side analysts expect that Dover will post 9.17 EPS for the current fiscal year.
+Dover (NYSE:DOV – Get Free Report) last released its quarterly earnings results on Thursday, July 25th.
+The industrial products company reported $2.36 EPS for the quarter, topping the consensus estimate of $2.21 by $0.15.
+The business had revenue of $2.18 billion during the quarter, compared to analyst estimates of $2.15 billion.
+Dover had a net margin of 17.58% and a return on equity of 24.94%.
+The company’s quarterly revenue was up 3.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $2.05 earnings per share.
+On average, research analysts forecast that Dover will post 9.17 earnings per share for the current year.

 Dover Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, September 16th.
-Shareholders of record on Friday, August 30th were paid a dividend of $0.515 per share.
-This is a boost from Dover’s previous quarterly dividend of $0.51.
-This represents a $2.06 annualized dividend and a yield of 1.08%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, September 16th.
+Stockholders of record on Friday, August 30th were issued a $0.515 dividend.
+This is a positive change from Dover’s previous quarterly dividend of $0.51.
 The ex-dividend date was Friday, August 30th.
-Dover’s payout ratio is presently 19.79%.
+This represents a $2.06 annualized dividend and a dividend yield of 1.08%.
+Dover’s dividend payout ratio is 19.79%.

 Institutional Trading of Dover

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Price T Rowe Associates Inc. MD increased its stake in Dover by 153.7% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 2,633,453 shares of the industrial products company’s stock worth $466,622,000 after buying an additional 1,595,611 shares during the period.
-Dimensional Fund Advisors LP increased its position in shares of Dover by 4.2% during the second quarter.
-Dimensional Fund Advisors LP now owns 1,505,749 shares of the industrial products company’s stock worth $271,702,000 after acquiring an additional 60,912 shares during the period.
-Wellington Management Group LLP raised its stake in shares of Dover by 50.7% during the fourth quarter.
-Wellington Management Group LLP now owns 1,231,606 shares of the industrial products company’s stock valued at $189,433,000 after acquiring an additional 414,481 shares in the last quarter.
-American Century Companies Inc. boosted its holdings in shares of Dover by 162.2% in the second quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Price T Rowe Associates Inc. MD increased its position in shares of Dover by 153.7% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 2,633,453 shares of the industrial products company’s stock worth $466,622,000 after acquiring an additional 1,595,611 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its stake in Dover by 4.2% in the 2nd quarter.
+Dimensional Fund Advisors LP now owns 1,505,749 shares of the industrial products company’s stock worth $271,702,000 after purchasing an additional 60,912 shares during the period.
+Wellington Management Group LLP raised its stake in Dover by 50.7% during the 4th quarter.
+Wellington Management Group LLP now owns 1,231,606 shares of the industrial products company’s stock valued at $189,433,000 after purchasing an additional 414,481 shares during the period.
+American Century Companies Inc. raised its stake in Dover by 162.2% during the 2nd quarter.
 American Century Companies Inc. now owns 688,249 shares of the industrial products company’s stock valued at $124,195,000 after purchasing an additional 425,768 shares during the period.
-Finally, Interval Partners LP grew its stake in Dover by 110.0% in the second quarter.
-Interval Partners LP now owns 583,075 shares of the industrial products company’s stock worth $105,216,000 after purchasing an additional 305,436 shares in the last quarter.
-Hedge funds and other institutional investors own 84.46% of the company’s stock.
+Finally, Interval Partners LP lifted its holdings in shares of Dover by 110.0% in the second quarter.
+Interval Partners LP now owns 583,075 shares of the industrial products company’s stock valued at $105,216,000 after purchasing an additional 305,436 shares in the last quarter.
+Institutional investors and hedge funds own 84.46% of the company’s stock.

 Dover Company Profile